peace lilies & fig

 led light metamorphosis

-To conserve existing trees, we designed a diagonal linear layout, where its geometric blueprint achieves a balanced composition, narrated by an interplay of natural stone and LED strip lights.
-Bands of granite and limestone form alternating contrast, while a central artificial grass section adds verdant variation.
-We sought to define minimalist clarity by articulating clean lines in keeping with the ambience of our clients' home, and the before & after photographs highlight the retrofitted outline, snugly traversing architectural tree trunks, where the new scheme appears inherently in situ.
+To conserve existing trees, we designed a diagonally linear layout, where its geometry achieves a balanced composition, narrated by an interplay of natural stone and LED strip lighting.
+Bands of granite and calcified limestone form alternating contrast, while a central artificial grass section adds verdant variation.
+We sought to define minimalist clarity by expressing clean lines in keeping with our clients' modern home.
+The before and after photos highlight the retrofitted outline which snugly traverses architectural tree trunks, appearing in situ.

 5 chill zone

 The seating areas face west, soaking up afternoon sunshine below a Cordyline palm tree's lofty canopy.
 While the end-of-terrace house is well-screened along the street, its west-facing boundary features an expanse of blue sky and greenery from neighbouring properties.
 The garden conveys our low upkeep design approach, where socialising zones are utilised often, and an indoor-outdoor setting is maximised through all types of weather.
 Synthetic grass, powder-coated planters and a steel bench provide warm tones; luminescent during daytime, and highly conducive to night-time garden lighting.